gruntwork-io/cloud-nuke/README.md

 This repo contains a CLI tool to delete all resources in an AWS account. cloud-nuke was created for situations when you might have an account you use for testing and need to clean up leftover resources so you're not charged for them.
 Also great for cleaning out accounts with redundant resources.
 Also great for removing unnecessary defaults like default VPCs and permissive ingress/egress rules in default security groups.

+In addition, cloud-nuke offers non-destructive inspecting functionality that can either be called via the command-line interface, or consumed as library methods, for scripting purposes.

 The currently supported functionality includes:

 ## AWS

-- Deleting all ACM Private CA in an AWS account
+- Inspecting and deleting all ACM Private CA in an AWS account
-- Deleting all Auto scaling groups in an AWS account
+- Inspecting and deleting all Auto scaling groups in an AWS account
-- Deleting all Elastic Load Balancers (Classic and V2) in an AWS account
+- Inspecting and deleting all Elastic Load Balancers (Classic and V in an AWS account
-- Deleting all Transit Gateways in an AWS account
+- Inspecting and deleting all Transit Gateways in an AWS account
-- Deleting all EBS Volumes in an AWS account
+- Inspecting and deleting all EBS Volumes in an AWS account
-- Deleting all unprotected EC2 instances in an AWS account
+- Inspecting and deleting all unprotected EC2 instances in an AWS account
-- Deleting all AMIs in an AWS account
+- Inspecting and deleting all AMIs in an AWS account
-- Deleting all Snapshots in an AWS account
+- Inspecting and deleting all Snapshots in an AWS account
-- Deleting all Elastic IPs in an AWS account
+- Inspecting and deleting all Elastic IPs in an AWS account
-- Deleting all Elasticache clusters in an AWS account
+- Inspecting and deleting all Elasticache clusters in an AWS account
-- Deleting all Launch Configurations in an AWS account
+- Inspecting and deleting all Launch Configurations in an AWS account
-- Deleting all ECS services in an AWS account
+- Inspecting and deleting all ECS services in an AWS account
-- Deleting all ECS clusters in an AWS account
+- Inspecting and deleting all ECS clusters in an AWS account
-- Deleting all EKS clusters in an AWS account
+- Inspecting and deleting all EKS clusters in an AWS account
-- Deleting all RDS DB instances in an AWS account
+- Inspecting and deleting all RDS DB instances in an AWS account
-- Deleting all Lambda Functions in an AWS account
+- Inspecting and deleting all Lambda Functions in an AWS account
-- Deleting all SQS queues in an AWS account
+- Inspecting and deleting all SQS queues in an AWS account
-- Deleting all S3 buckets in an AWS account - except for buckets tagged with Key=cloud-nuke-excluded Value=true
+- Inspecting and deleting all S3 buckets in an AWS account - except for buckets tagged with Key=cloud-nuke-excluded Value=true
-- Deleting all default VPCs in an AWS account
+- Inspecting and deleting all default VPCs in an AWS account
 - Deleting VPCs in an AWS Account (except for default VPCs which is handled by the dedicated `defaults-aws` subcommand)
-- Deleting all IAM users in an AWS account
+- Inspecting and deleting all IAM users in an AWS account
-- Deleting all Secrets Manager Secrets in an AWS account
+- Inspecting and deleting all Secrets Manager Secrets in an AWS account
-- Deleting all NAT Gateways in an AWS account
+- Inspecting and deleting all NAT Gateways in an AWS account
-- Deleting all IAM Access Analyzers in an AWS account
+- Inspecting and deleting all IAM Access Analyzers in an AWS account
 - Revoking the default rules in the un-deletable default security group of a VPC
-- Deleting all DynamoDB tables in an AWS account
+- Inspecting and deleting all DynamoDB tables in an AWS account
-- Deleting all CloudWatch Dashboards in an AWS account
+- Inspecting and deleting all CloudWatch Dashboards in an AWS account
-- Deleting all OpenSearch Domains in an AWS account
+- Inspecting and deleting all OpenSearch Domains in an AWS account
-- Deleting all IAM OpenID Connect Providers
+- Inspecting and deleting all IAM OpenID Connect Providers
-- Deleting all Customer managed keys from Key Management Service in an AWS account
+- Inspecting and deleting all Customer managed keys from Key Management Service in an AWS account
-- Deleting all CloudWatch Log Groups in an AWS Account
+- Inspecting and deleting all CloudWatch Log Groups in an AWS Account

 ### BEWARE!